 Political Polling Today

-Pollsters today employ one or more data collection modalities:
+Pollsters can employ one or more data collection modalities:

 Well-designed statistical samples are essential to the proper operation of political polls.
 Accuracy can be affected by sampling and non-sampling errors, including poor coverage, non-response, measurement errors associated with respondent and interviewers, and post-survey processing errors (Weisberg 2005, Groves et al. 2009).